-Part 2: How Does Jesus’ Synagogue & Mountainside Talk Affect Missions?
+Part 2: How Does Jesus' Synagogue and mountainside talk affect missions?

 By Jean Johnson